apsalverda/ebird-report-user-data/README.md

+### Introduction

-This Quarto file generates an eBird user report in HTML format.
+This Quarto file generates an [eBird](https://ebird.org/home) user report in HTML format.

 The report includes an interactive Species Accumulation Curve.

-Note that the repo includes an example HTML file that was generated with my personal eBird data.
+Note that the repo includes an example HTML file that was generated with some of my personal eBird data.

-**Instructions for generating a report**
+### Instructions for generating a report

 1. Download your eBird data [here](https://ebird.org/downloadMyData)
 2. Save the file as `MyEBirdData.csv` in the folder containing this repo